mavryk-network/LIGO/vendors/Preprocessor/README.md

 It is more likely that you may want to add a new preprocessing directive.
 In that case, you need first to think of its arguments and ask yourself: How many?
 Any optional?
 Of what type?
+Can it fail?

 ### Adding a Comment or String